UCR-Robotics/ee144/docs/reference.rst

     teamviewer

 - Go to ``Extras``, and then ``Options``, change ``Incoming LAN connections`` to be ``accept exclusively``.
-  With this, only the connection request from LAN is valid, which can help keep it safe from outside world.
+  With this, only the connection request from LAN is valid, which can help keep it safe from the outside world.

 - Go to ``Security`` and set ``Personal password`` the same as your login password.